| |

 Columbia Records, September 18, 1989

 Oh mercy is right.
-A sunset twang that splashes sporadically over the invasion of a midnight train, chugging along with absolutely no intention of stopping.
-Rusty bolts lock railroad cars together in a necklace of steel that stretches beyond the faded horizon.
-The gates go down and the world stops in its tracks.
-This is the heartbeat of the land, an immovable force that rolls on without end.
+A midnight train chugs along with absolutely no intention of stopping.
+Rusty bolts lock railroad cars together in a necklace of steel that stretches around the horizon.
+The gates go down and the world stops in its tracks as the immovable force rolls on without end.

 Time cannot react for it is has never before tasted such defeat.
-This can only be the result of a voodoo curse, sealed in the shadows of a New Orleans night by the handshake of two mystery men.
+This can only be the result of a tripped out voodoo curse, sealed in the shadows of a New Orleans night by a handshake between two mystery men.

 “There are no mistakes in life some people say